-Preparing for Housing Counseling NOFA Applications through Grants.gov
+Preparing for Housing Counseling NOFA Applications with HCS and through Grants.gov

 New users must complete a five-step registration process as outlined below:

 Step 1: Obtain DUNS Number: The Federal Government has adopted the use of Duns and Bradstreet numbers (DUNS number) to track how federal grant money is allocated.
 To retrieve a DUNS number or register for a new one, visit Duns & Bradstreet.
 During the registration process, the DUNS number assigned to the applicant should match information previously provided, which is also contained in Internal Revenue Service (IRS) records.